8 weeks

 This 8-week interdisciplinary clerkship is divided into two blocks of 4 weeks each.
 During each block the student is assigned to an inpatient rotation at a local hospital.
 On the first day of each block students participate in case-based workshops led by faculty in Emergency Medicine and Geriatric Medicine.
 During this inpatient rotation, students are assigned their own patients and apply their clinical skills under resident and faculty supervision.
 Students learn how to take an accurate and pertinent history, conduct a physical examination, recognize patterns of illness, and acquire approaches to disease management.
 All students participate in four critical care medicine simulation sessions at the WISER Center, where they have hands-on experience evaluating and treating acute cardiopulmonary conditions.

-The goals of the course are that students should become able to:
+The objectives of the course are that students should become able to:

-Clerkship locations include UPMC Montefiore, UPMC Shadyside, and the VA Pittsburgh Healthcare System.
+Clerkship locations include UPMC Montefiore, UPMC Shadyside, UPMC Mercy, and the VA Pittsburgh Healthcare System.

 Each 4-week Clinical Block contributes 40% of the clerkship grade.
 The Clinical Block grades are from the evaluations of the ward attending (50% of the block grade), the student teaching attending (25% of the block grade), and the resident (25% of the block grade).
 The final written examination is a National Board of Medical Examiners subject exam that constitutes 20% of the clerkship grade.

-Grading: The clerkship is graded Honors, High Pass, Pass, Low Pass, Unsatisfactory.
+Grading: The clerkship is graded Honors, High Satisfactory, Satisfactory, Low Satisfactory, Unsatisfactory.